gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Vurt nodded.
 "I can do that."
 The bosun clapped him on the shoulder and hurried to catch up with his travelling companions.
 Vurt stared into his tea.
-Every time the mountain berthed, he told himself that he had built his ladder so that he could set a little aside for his grandchildren.
+He told people he had built his ladder so that he could make a little extra money.
 Only on the darkest nights, when he missed his long-gone wife the most, did he admit to himself that it was because he'd never really believed a mountain could fly.

 A hundred strides past the last beanfield, conversation died as Forecastle Road climbed a dark shoulder of granite to the town's upper